iVP-GmbH/iVP-gitbook/home/ivp-planning/user-interface/coordinate-system.md

 # Coordinate System

 The three dimensional coordinate system in iVP is the foundation of all object [positions](../machines/move-objects.md).
 Originating from an adjustable reference / zero point, it describes where all objects in a project are located.
-In the 2D-panel, the reference point is represented by a white cross hair.
+In the 2D View, the reference point is represented by a white cross hair.

 {% hint style="info" %}
 The reference point is also the origin of the [grid](the-grid.md).